 Overview of Research

 My research interests lie in the area of artificial intelligence, focusing on the intersection of computational game theory and machine learning, with strong connections to robust and large-scale optimization.
-Aiming to address real-world challenges in critical domains such as security and sustainability, my work not only has strong theoretical contributions but also has led to applications that have fundamentally altered current practices in the domains I have worked in.
+Aiming to address real-world challenges in critical domains such as security, sustainability, and mobility, my work not only has strong theoretical contributions but also has led to applications that have fundamentally altered current practices in the domains I have worked in.
 Along the way, I have actively collaborated with researchers and practitioners in diverse disciplines, including computer science, operations research, psychology, economics, criminology, conservation biology and ecology.

 My work has been featured in media including: